2KAbhishek/nvim2k/README.md

 ## What is this

-Handcrafted neovim configs for the ultimate CLI dev experience, completely in lua
+Handcrafted `neovim` configs for the ultimate CLI dev experience, completely in `lua`

 ## Inspiration

-Have been using nvim as my editor of choice for a while, with the introduction of vim 9 and the breaking changes to viml I decided to rewrite my configs in pure lua.
+Have been using `neovim` as my editor of choice for a while, with the introduction of vim 9 and the breaking changes to `viml` I decided to rewrite my configs in pure `lua`.

 ## Prerequisites